 The AC approves the hiring, removal and evaluation and compensation of the internal auditors.
-For FY2023, the Company has outsourced its IA function to a professional service firm, BDO Advisory Pte Ltd, which is independent of the Group's business activities.
+For FY2024, the Company has outsourced its IA function to a professional service firm, BDO Advisory Pte Ltd, which is independent of the Group's business activities.
 The internal auditors report primarily to the AC Chairman and report administratively to the CFO.
 The internal auditors have unrestricted access to the documents, records, properties and personnel of the Company and the Group.
 The AC is satisfied that the IA function has adequate resources to perform its function effectively, has appropriate standing within the Company and is independent of the activities it audits.

 BDO Advisory Pte Ltd is a well-established firm with vast experience in internal audit services.
-The engagement partner in-charge has more than 18 years of internal audit experiences.
+The engagement partner in-charge has more than 19 years of internal audit experience.
 He manages a portfolio of outsourced internal audits of various listed companies and government bodies.
-The engagement team comprises staff who are Accountancy, IT or Business graduates, ACCA graduates and many possess relevant professional certifications such as CA (Singapore), CPA, CIA and CISA.
+The engagement team comprises staff who are Accountancy, IT or Business graduates, Association of Chartered Certified Accountants graduates and many possess relevant professional certifications such as Chartered Accountant (Singapore), Certified Public Accountant, Certified Internal Auditors and Certified Information Systems Auditor.
 The AC has assessed and is satisfied that the IA function of the Group is independent, adequately resourced to perform its function effectively and is staffed by qualified and experienced professionals with the relevant experience.
 Accordingly, the Company is in compliance with Rule 1204(10C) of the Catalist Rules.